Are you able to sell a house with a tax lien In Oregon

 Thinking about bankruptcy is a big decision and should be a final resort.
 Here’s what to know about bankruptcy in Oregon:

-• Chapter 13 Bankruptcy: This type lets you reorganize debts and pay them off over time.
+• Chapter 13 Bankruptcy: This type lets you reorganize and pay debts off over time.
 It might reduce or erase a tax lien, but it will affect your credit score.

 • Federal Tax Liens: Bankruptcy can help with certain debts, but federal tax liens might not be wiped out.
 Knowing how these liens work with bankruptcy law is key.

-Before declaring bankruptcy, consult with a tax attorney to understand the implications and explore other options for your situation.
+Before declaring bankruptcy, consult a tax attorney to understand the implications and explore other options.

 FAQs: